percona/percona-xtrabackup/storage/innobase/xtrabackup/doc/source/xtrabackup_bin/flush-tables-with-read-lock.rst

 used |xtrabackup| will wait on ``UPDATE/ALTER/REPLACE/INSERT`` queries to finish.

-Although the time needed for a specific query to complete is hard to predict, we can assume that the queries that have been running for a long time are not likely to finish soon.
-The queries which are running for a short time are likely to finish shortly. |xtrabackup| can use the value of :option:`--ftwrl-wait-threshold` option to specify which query is long running and will likely block global lock for a while.
+The time needed for a specific query to complete is hard to predict.
+We assume that the long-running queries will not finish in a timely manner.
+Other queries which run for a short time finish quickly. |xtrabackup| uses the value of
+`--ftwrl-wait-threshold` option to specify the long-running queries and will block a global lock.
 In order to use this option xtrabackup user should have ``PROCESS`` and ``SUPER`` privileges.

 Killing the blocking queries